Qubic's Selfish Mining on Monero

 3. Data / Analysis

-Our dashboard uses a local monerod node and continuously fetches fresh block data via RPC.
-We then apply our attribution heuristic and overlay Qubic-attributed blocks on Monero’s canonical timeline so you can see where they overlap, compete, or fork away.
+Using this pattern, we labeled Qubic-attributed blocks in real time.
+Our server continuously queries a local monerod node via RPC to fetch fresh block data, applies the heuristic, and then overlays Qubic-attributed blocks on Monero’s canonical timeline so you can see where they overlap, compete, or fork away.

 4. Details